High-dimensional Censored Regression via the Penalized Tobit Likelihood: Simulation Study

 \subsection{Prediction results}

-We see a remarkably consistent pattern: across all 30 simulation settings Tobit SCAD has the lowest average MSE and the Tobit lasso has the second lowest average MSE.
-Focusing on relative prediction performance, we note that the average MSEs for the lasso and SCAD are nearly twice the average MSE for Tobit SCAD at a minimum.
-As the proportion of censored observations $q$ increases, the MSEs for the least-squares models increase while the MSEs for the Tobit models largely remain stable.
-Focusing again on relative performance, we see that the average MSEs for the lasso and SCAD are around five times the average MSE of Tobit SCAD when $q = \frac{1}{2}$.
+We see a remarkably consistent pattern in our prediction results: in all 30 simulation settings the penalized Tobit models attain the two lowest average test MSEs, with Tobit LLA delivering the best prediction performance in 29 of 30 settings.
+We see a clear gap in prediction performance separating the three methods which account for censoring (the Tobit lasso, Tobit LLA, and SAWCT2018) from the least squares methods in that the average test MSEs for the OLS methods are, at minimum, nearly double those of the Tobit models and SAWCT2018.
+As the proportion of censored observations $q$ increases, the test MSEs for the least-squares models climb upwards while the test MSEs for the Tobit models and SAWCT2018 largely remain stable.
+In particular, we see that the average test MSEs for the least-squares lasso and SCAD are around five times the average test MSE of Tobit LLA when $q = \frac{1}{2}$.
+The message here is clear: failing to account for censoring in the data can come at a steep price in terms of prediction accuracy, especially when the proportion of censored observations is high.

-In practical terms, these results suggest that penalized Tobit models provide a substantial improvement in prediction performance relative to least-squares models whenever the response is censored and that the benefits of using a penalized Tobit model grow with higher levels of censoring (up to $q = \frac{1}{2}$).
+Narrowing our focus to the three models which account for censoring, we see that both of the penalized Tobit models achieve lower average test MSEs than SAWCT2018 in all 30 simulation settings and that Tobit LLA achieves the lowest average test MSE in most cases, often by a comfortable margin.
+In particular, we see that Tobit LLA gains a larger edge over the Tobit lasso and SAWCT2018 in simulations settings with $p = 500$ relative to those with $p = 50$.